Call (866) 645-5754

-Miramar Recovery’s addiction treatment center offers a gender-separate environment in Newport Beach.
-A gender-separate environment can be essential for those who are participating in addiction treatment.
+Miramar Recovery’s addiction treatment center offers a gender-specific addiction treatment in Newport Beach.
+Gender-specific treatment can be essential for those who are participating in an addiction treatment program.

 The differences between men and women are distinct, both physically and psychologically.
 Their struggle with substance abuse will affect them in different ways.
 For men and women to receive the best form of treatment, it will need to be designed with their gender in mind.

 The differences between men and women affect the rate of their dependence, what type of substance they choose to use, and how their brains respond to substance abuse.
 Before studies in the 1970s proved that men and women reacted differently to alcohol and drug addiction, treatment facilities were more engineered towards men.
 Research shows that the different biological and cultural factors of gender will influence the type of treatment they need.

 At our rehab center in Newport Beach, California, we offer individualized programs and services that are tailored to men and women.
 Our gender-specific programs offer our male and female clients the opportunity to receive the best care possible.
 Miramar Recovery understands that men and women are different, both physically and psychologically.
 The best form of treatment for one will not be the same for the other.